Glossary

 Report Definition Language

-Based on XML standard, the Report Definition Language is defined by Micrsoft to describe the alyout and query information of a report in Micrsoft Report Service.
+Based on XML standard, the Report Definition Language is defined by Microsoft to describe the layout and query information of a report in Microsoft Report Service.

 Royal Mail Barcode